API Reference > Part II: Authenticate using JWT > Manage orders and consumer accesses > Orders

 Example request

-The following example shows how you can use an API to retrieve and display order details :
+The following example shows how you can use an API to retrieve the details of all orders:

 Response

-When you pass the API query parameters in the REST client, the client displays a response for the parameter values that you have entered.
+When you invoke the API using a REST client, the client displays a response for the parameter values that you have entered.

-The following example shows the response of an API call to retrieve and display order details:
+The following example shows the response of an API call to retrieve the details of all orders:

 {